pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 Enter the center and **change boxes**.
 Open the menu while at the PC:

 - Swap jack in slot 6 with Fire Stone x15
+- Swap jack again with HM04 in TLP2
-- Swap jack again with Moon Stone x10 in roaming
+- Swap jack again with Ultra Ball x0 in brightness
 - Swap jack again with north connection (j. x255)
-- Swap HM04 in TLP2 with Ultra Ball x0 in brightness

 Walk **1** tile up and **buffer Start** to enter Tower 4F.